tjtanjin/react-chatbotify-docs/docs/concepts/conversations.md

 ![RCB Message](./img/rcb-message.png)
 </div>

 Not to be confused with `message` from the section on [**Attributes**](/docs/introduction/conversations#attributes), the `Message` component here represents the interactions between the user and the bot.
-Every element in the chat bot body (including custom render components) are considered a Message (as **outlined in red** on the image above).
+Every element in the chatbot body (including custom components) are considered a Message (as **outlined in red** on the image above).
 Within a message you will find 3 properties:

 - content (required) - a string or JSX.Element representing the content of the message
 - sender (required) - string representing message sender (can be `user`, `bot` or `system`)